pangeo-data/pangeo/docs/data.rst

 .. why doesn't the intersphinx :py:meth:`xarray.open_mfdataset` link work?

-#. **Open your entire dataset as an xarray Dataset**.
+#. **Open your Entire Dataset in Xarray**.

    Xarray is designed to
    load many netCDF files into a single :py:class:`xarray.DataArray` object.
    The easiest way to accomplish this is using the :py:meth:`xarray.open_mfdataset` function.
-Suppose you have a directory full of netCDF files that comprise a single dataset stored in the directory ``/path/to/files``.
+Suppose you have a directory full of netCDF files that comprise a single dataset stored in the directory ``/path/to/mydataset``.
 If the files are properly formatted and sufficiently homogeneous, you can open them with a single line of xarray code.

    .. code-block:: python

       import xarray as xr
-      ds = xr.open_mfdataset('/path/to/files/*.nc')
+      ds = xr.open_mfdataset('/path/to/mydataset/*.nc')

    More complicated datasets can be constructed manually by using :py:meth:`xarray.concat` and :py:meth:`xarray.merge` to combine individual